 What To Do When Your Toenail Is Falling Off

-Whatever its source, a fungus growing between your toe and its nail can erode the connective tissue between the two, eventually resulting in a complete detachment.
+Whatever its source, a fungus growing between your toe and its nail can erode the connective tissue between the two, eventually resulting in complete toenail loss.

 • A flaky surface